krzysztofzablocki/LinkedConsole/README.md

 ## Details

 If a console logs a **fileName.extension:123** that name turns into a clickable hyperlink that will open the specific file and highlight the line.
-The default log format of [SwiftyBeaver](https://github.com/skreutzberger/SwiftyBeaver) is supported as well, so you can also log **fileName.function():XX** (but this only works for .swift files as that is the assumed extension).

 That way you can either use your own logging mechanism and just add this simple prefix, e.g.
 ~~~swift